edgelesssys/constellation/docs/docs/reference/migration.md

 ### Azure

-* During the upgrade, security rules are migrated and the old ones are recommended to be cleaned up manually by the user.
-This step is recommended but not strictly required.
-The below script shows how to programatically delete the old rules through the Azure CLI:
+* During the upgrade, security rules are migrated and the old ones need to be cleaned up manually by the user.
+The below script shows how to delete them through the Azure CLI:

 ```bash
 #!/bin/bash